By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering medical negligence claims payouts for a misdiagnosis.

 In this case study, we take a look at some key medical negligence statistics in the UK.
 We also cover the claim itself; what the medical problem was, and the long-term effects it had on the life of the claimant.
 We also take a look at how the claim was eventually made, and how a settlement was achieved.

 As you will see by the end of this case study, this was a good example of a compensation claim that resulted in more compensation being paid for the long-term effects of the medical condition, than for pain and suffering.
+We could help you obtain medical negligence claims payouts for such misdiagnoses.

 Medical And Clinical Negligence Statistics